86pushkar24/contest-automator/README.md

 python3 contest_calendar.py \
   --platforms cf,lc \
   --reminder 15 \
+  --months 4 \
   --output my_contests.ics \
   --open
 ```

 - `--platforms`: Comma/space separated list.
 Aliases: `cf`, `cc`, `ac`, `lc`.
 - `--reminder`: Minutes before contest start to trigger an alert (must be ≥ 0).
+- `--months`: How many upcoming months of contests to include (must be > 0).
 - `--output`: Custom output file name.
 Defaults to `YYYY-MM-DD_CF_CC.ics` based on the selected platforms.
 - `--quiet`: Suppress non-error console output (useful for scheduled jobs).
 - `--open`: Open the generated file with the default system handler (designed for macOS `open`).

-If you omit `--platforms` or `--reminder`, the script falls back to prompting in the terminal for those values.
+If you omit `--platforms`, `--reminder`, or `--months`, the script falls back to prompting in the terminal for those values.

 ## Platform Schedules
 - **Codeforces**: Retrieves upcoming contests from the official API.
 When multiple divisions overlap, the script keeps the most relevant division (preferring Div.
 2 → Div.
 3 → Div.
 4 → Div.
 1) and lists the rest in the event description.